|Nutritional Guidelines (per serving)|

 Turn all the parsnips over and roast for a further 10 minutes, or until the parsnips are golden brown.

-Remove from the pan with a slotted spoon and drain on a paper towel.
+Remove from the pan with a slotted spoon and drain on kitchen paper.

 Alternative Flavors to Add to Roast Parsnips